apache/solr/README.md

 # Welcome to the Apache Solr project!
 -----------------------------------

-Solr is the popular, blazing fast open source search platform for all your enterprise, e-commerce, and analytics needs, built on [Apache Lucene](https://lucene.apache.org/).
+Solr is the most popular, blazing fast open source search platform for all your enterprise, e-commerce, and analytics needs, built on [Apache Lucene](https://lucene.apache.org/).

 For a complete description of the Solr project, team composition, source